satran/satran.github.io/_posts/2014-05-25-bitter-sweet-acme.md

 - have great syntax highlighting

 Acme does none of it, though it allows you to **extend with any language of your choice**.
 It is absolutely minimal.
 I remember our company's designer almost instantly said it looks ugly.
 Well that's what I thought at first.
 But the colour choices in the editor are well thought.
 The colours are picked using the triad colour scheme of the base background colour.
 The background causes the least strain to the eye on prolonged usage.
-Whether it was intentionaly or out of randomness the colours are almost perfect.
+Whether it was intentionally or out of randomness the colours are almost perfect.
 There is no way to change the colours but by editing the code.

 The few key bindings it provides are:

 - ctrl + f: tries to auto complete a path, something like tab would do in a bash shell.
 - ctrl +w: deletes the previous word
-- esc: selects the last typed characters
+- Esc: selects the last typed characters
 - ctrl + u: deletes to the start of the line
 - ctrl + a: moves the cursor to beginning of the line
 - ctrl + e: moves the cursor to the end of the line